andim/noisyopt/README.md

 ## Installation

+Noisyopt is on [PyPI](https://pypi.python.org/pypi/noisyopt/) so you can install it using `pip install noisyopt`.

-To install run the following in the main directory:
+Alternatively you can install it from source by obtaining the source code from [Github](https://github.com/andim/noisyopt) and then running the following in the main directory:

    python setup.py install

-The package depends on the numpy and scipy packages.
+If you install from source, you first need to install the dependencies `numpy` and `scipy`.

 ## Testing

-You can run the modules testsuite using the py.test testing framework:
+You can run the testsuite using the py.test testing framework `py.test`.

-    py.test

 ## Contributing